AdaemmerP/lpirfs/README.md

 Acknowledgements
 ----------------

-I greatly benefitted from the profound *R*, *Rcpp* and *Github* knowledge of [Philipp Wittenberg](https://github.com/wittenberg) and [Detlef (overflow) Steuer](https://github.com/dsteuer).
+I greatly benefitted from the profound *R*, *Rcpp* and *Github* knowledge of [Philipp (stack) Wittenberg](https://github.com/wittenberg) and [Detlef (overflow) Steuer](https://github.com/dsteuer).
 All errors are obviously mine.

 Development
 -----------

-I am working on a function to include exogenous variables and a function that allows to identify the shocks besides the Cholesky decomposition.
+I am working on a function to include exogenous variables and a function which allows to manually identify the linear combinations of the reduced form residuals.

 ### Author